tg-sec/dvna/Task_Report/docs/setting_up_pipeline.md

-# Setting up Pipeline
+# Setting Up Pipeline

-Wrote the following Jenkinsfile for the pipeline:
+The following is the Jenkinsfile to execute the pipeline:

 ```jenkins
 pipeline {